Quintet

 Setup

-3. First player.
-Player order is randomized; play proceeds clockwise.
+4. First player.
+Player order is randomized; play proceeds clockwise, rotating fairly between teams.

 Step-by-step turn